Runs a load job as defined in a YAML formatted control file.

 \100, and so on) and for escaping data characters that might otherwise be taken as row or column delimiters.
 Make sure to choose an escape character that is not used anywhere in your actual column data.
 The default escape character is a \ (backslash) for text-formatted files and a

 "(double quote) for csv-formatted files, however it is possible to specify another character to represent an escape.
-It is also possible to disable escaping in text-formatted files by specifying the value
+It is also possible to deactivate escaping in text-formatted files by specifying the value

 'OFF'as the escape value.
 This is very useful for data such as text-formatted web log data that has many embedded backslashes that are not intended to be escapes.